homelessturtles/movie-finder/README.md

 Reel Hunter is an application that identifies a movie based on a given audio clip from the movie.
 It integrates Google Cloud's speech-to-text service and MongoDB's full-text search capabilities to search from a database of 250 movie scripts.
 The database was created by scraping TMBD for 250 popular movies and creating a text index for efficient searching.

 How To Use

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages
+use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages

 pip3 install requirements.txt